JDSeiler/webpage/src/posts/2025-01-12-code-review-guidelines.md

 > In general, reviewers should favor approving a CL
 > \[change list\] once it is in a state where it definitely
-> improves the overall code health of the system, being
+> improves the overall code health of the system being
 > worked on, even if the CL isn't perfect.

 Put another way, in absence of a specific guideline, ask yourself if the change makes the system better.
-What's acceptable or what "better" means is going to be different from company to company, but the idea still works.
+What's acceptable or what "better" means is going to be different from company to company, but the idea transfers.

 # What's Worth Talking About
 One of the simplest strategies you can employ to keep reviews